Treehouse of Horror XIX: It's the Grand Pumpkin, Milhouse

-In a parody of It's the Great Pumpkin, Charlie Brown, Bart makes up a character called the Grand Pumpkin and tells Milhouse about it.
-By the time the segment starts, Milhouse has clearly developed some kind of lore surrounding him, because he begins to recite a parody of the Apostles' Creed recounting details about the Pumpkin.
-Milhouse travels to the pumpkin patch where he meets some of his friends, whom he invites to sing 'pumpkin carols'.
-Nelson makes one up telling Milhouse that he is 'such a stupid moron/ It makes people want to punch [him]' and that the Grand Pumpkin is 'super gay', and even Ralph declares, 'Your God is wrong!'
-Lisa decides to wait with Milhouse.
-However, after Lisa sees everyone at school having a Halloween party, she grows tired of waiting and leaves in frustration.
-Milhouse starts to cry and his tears and childlike belief bring the Grand Pumpkin to life.
-However, the Pumpkin is appalled to find that his kindred pumpkins are being carved up on Halloween and made into pumpkin bread, originally thinking it was bread especially made for pumpkins until Milhouse revealed it is made from them, and vows revenge.
-He devours Homer as he carves a pumpkin, then marches to the school and eats Nelson who threatens to stab a yellow pumpkin.
-It becomes apparent at this point that the Grand Pumpkin is racist towards this type of pumpkin and then eats Groundskeeper Willie after being offered roasted pumpkin seeds.
+In a parody of It's the Great Pumpkin, Charlie Brown, Bart makes up a character called the Grand Pumpkin, which Milhouse begins to believe in.
+Milhouse is unable to summon the Grand Pumpkin in front of his friends, who leave for a Halloween party.
+He starts to cry and his tears and childlike belief bring the Grand Pumpkin to life.
+However, the Grand Pumpkin (who happens to be racist against yellow pumpkins) is appalled to find that orange pumpkins are carved and eaten on Halloween, and he eats Homer, Nelson Muntz and Groundskeeper Willie for this reason.

 Realizing that Milhouse can bring things to life by believing in them, Lisa tells him about "Tom Turkey", a symbol of Thanksgiving.
 Milhouse starts to believe in Tom Turkey, who comes to life and kills the Grand Pumpkin, freeing everyone he ate.
-However, when Tom Turkey learns that people eat turkeys on Thanksgiving from Bart, he vows revenge and starts angrily chasing children around the school, devouring some of them whole as Marge wishes the viewers happy holidays.
+However, when Tom Turkey learns that people eat turkeys on Thanksgiving, he vows revenge and starts angrily chasing children around the school, devouring them as Marge wishes the viewers happy holidays.